bestefreund/guacamole/README.md

 Guacamole

-This is a Guacamole Docker Deployment containing Guacamole 1.4.0 on Tomcat 9 with LDAP-SSL & MySQL 8
+This is a Guacamole Docker Deployment containing Guacamole 1.4.0 on Tomcat 9 with SSL, LDAP-SSL & MySQL 8

 ```
 # Fill in the values to the Variables in the .env-file